DeviousPhoenix/Fighter-Planes-Project/README.md

 Part One by: Joshua Mansfield
-Part Two by: Thomas Purdy
+Part Two by: Thomas K Purdy